LeoBrasileo/Orga2/README.md

 # Orga2
-workplace for laboratory and practical work of "Organizacion y Arquitectura del Comptador II" of UBA
+workplace for laboratory and practical work of "Organización y Arquitectura del Comptador II" of UBA